Transparency Suite

 This dashboard displays information about funding and expenditures by County Mental Health/Behavioral Health departments in programs under the Mental Health Service Act (MHSA), including revenue from the Mental Health Services Fund, Realignment funds, and Medi-Cal matching funds.

 Data for this tool are drawn from the Department of Health Care Services’ (DHCS) Revenue and Expenditure Data File.
 Given that MHSA funds come with pre-determined timelines, transactional data were processed following a strict first-in first-out order to maximally preserve county’s ability to use the funds and to derive closing balances for each fiscal year (FY).
+In addition to the data source listed above, data on the Innovation Encumbrance tab is collected from the approved Innovation plans and the project level expenditures on the Annual and Revenue Reports (RER).
 These dashboards provide additional features including the capability to compare counties and print fiscal data.

 The dashboard reports historic revenue, expenditures and local fund balances (“closing balances”) as of June 30th of the reporting fiscal year.
 These data are submitted annually to the State in January of the following fiscal year (7 months later).
 Some of the funds shown as unspent may be “encumbered” in contracts for future expenditure or will have been spent before the end-of-fiscal year annual reports are due to the State.
 Under state law, counties generally have three to five years to expend each year’s MHSA allocations based on plans developed with broad local community participation.
 You can explore the composition of unspent fund balances on the MHSA Details tab below.